brian6484/CSKnowledge/Language/Java/File/Gson.md

 Lombok's @SerializedName specifies the name of the field to be mapped to or from JSON file

 ### Function
+The method names are intuitive too.
+It is either toJson or fromJson.
+deserialisation:
 ```java
 public void parseNestJson() throws FileNotFoundException {
     FileReader fileReader = new FileReader("absolute file path");